 Yes.
-Contracted entities perform waiver operational and administrative functions on behalf of the Medicaid
+Contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or operating agency (if applicable).

 Specify the types of contracted entities and briefly describe the functions that they perform.
 Complete Items A-5 and A-6.: